Taak Bi Ha cenote

 Travers from Taak Bi Ha cenote to El Pit cenote map

-The cave lines suit beginners who are Intro to Cave (GUE Cave 1) divers who want to grow their experience before continuing to the Full Cave (GUE Cave 2) pass.
-Undoubtedly, you should install the main reel from the open water (but there is a trick where the open water in the covered cenote is located) area to comply with the Intro to Cave (GUE Cave 1) rules.
+The cave lines suit beginners who are Intro to Cave (GUE Cave 1) divers.
+They want to grow their experience before continuing to the Full Cave (GUE Cave 2) pass.
+Undoubtedly, you should install the main reel in the open water area.
+There is a trick where the open water in the covered cenote is located, which allows compliance with the Intro to Cave (GUE Cave 1) rules.

 Taak Bi Ha Cenote location map